ppy/osu-wiki/news/2022-07-28-beatmap-spotlights-spring-2022-conclusion.md

 ## Livestream

 Livestream?
 Yes, you've heard right!
-We will be streaming Summer 2022 Season start over our [twitch channel](https://www.twitch.tv/osu_spotlights) at **August 7th, 16:00 UTC+0** it will last for around 2 hours, and will serve as an introduction to the new season including things like season gimmick and playlist A picks reveal, commented by some of our [Curators](/wiki/Beatmap_Spotlights#curators).
+We will be streaming Summer 2022 Season start over our [twitch channel](https://www.twitch.tv/osu_spotlights) at **August 7th, 16:00 UTC+0**.

+The stream will last for around 2 hours, and will serve as an introduction to the new season including things like season gimmick and playlist A picks reveal, commented by some of our [Curators](/wiki/Beatmap_Spotlights#curators).

 This will be the very first time of it taking a place, so we hope you're excited and count on your presence!

 ## Beatmap of the Season — Players' Pick